Resize Text: |

 Please note that we will only be able to process your complaint when the above documents have been provided.
 The SMC may reject any complaint or SD not made in compliance with the Singapore law or in accordance with its requirements.

-For more information on how to lodge a complaint with the SMC, please refer to the SMC's Information Sheet.
+For more information on how to lodge a complaint with the SMC, please refer to the SMC’s information sheet.

 Q3.
 I am a foreigner and am not residing in Singapore.
 How do I lodge a complaint against a doctor whom I consulted while I was in Singapore?